nicoqueijo/Android-Currency-Converter-legacy/README.md

 https://openexchangerates.org/

 ### Architecture
-This app uses MVVM architecture using a single activity with fragment-swapping and data-caching using a repository to fetch local or remote data.
+This app implements the MVVM architectural pattern using a single activity with fragment-swapping and data-caching using a repository to fetch local or remote data.

 <img src="graphics/flowcharts/single_activity_diagram.jpg" width="550">
 <img src="graphics/flowcharts/data_flow_diagram.png" width="550">